One journalist's musings about the beautiful, bizarre world in which we live

 When I had spent enough time, I pulled a u-turn and drove away.
 I stopped to find my notebook so I could write down the name of the place and a quick summary of what I’d seen.

-By the time I noticed the lights behind me and tapped on Dan’s shoulder, I was surrounded by four police cars.
+By the time I noticed the lights behind me and tapped on my partner’s shoulder, I was surrounded by four police cars.

 “What the hell . . . ” my travel partner said, wiping sleep out of his dozy eyes.
 I rolled down the window nervously.